Sonaza/Buffy/README.md

 ## Dependencies
 Buffy uses Ace3 and LibDataBroker which are included in the /libs directory.

+## License
+Buffy is licensed under MIT license.
+See license terms in file LICENSE.

 ## External links
 * [Download available on Curse](http://www.curse.com/addons/wow/buffy)